 - Microsoft-centric LMS systems will integrate further

-Any LMS system that already provides training related to Microsoft will adapt their solutions so that training content integrates easily with Microsoft Viva Learning.
+Any LMS system that already provides training related to Microsoft will adapt their solutions so that their training content as well as assignment functionality integrates easily with Microsoft Viva Learning.

 Microsoft doing best by its customers